thiagolsfortunato/docker-getstarted/README.md

 This repository is based [Docker GetStarted](https://docs.docker.com/get-started/)

 ## Scripts
-Contained in the folders, are commands executed during the Steps
+All scripts contained in the folders, are commands executed during the Steps